kmwtechnology/lucille/doc/site/content/en/docs/reference/connectors/file_connector.md

 }
 ```

-**Note** on `pathsToSkip`: while you could create an `excludes` regex detailing the paths you want to skip, there is a performance
+**Note** on `pathsToSkip`: while you could create an `excludes` regex detailing directories you do not want to publish files for, there
-benefit to using `pathsToSkip` instead.
-With this parameter, the `FileConnector` will actually not traverse the path and its contents.
+are performance benefits to using `pathsToSkip` instead.
+With this parameter, the `FileConnector` will _not actually_ traverse the path and its contents.
 If you use `excludes`, the path _will_ be traversed, but the individual documents are not processed & published.

 ---